alanarnholt/reproducibility-uscots15/repro-slides.md

 * Load `data/gapminder-5060.csv` into your statistical analysis package of choice, and complete the following exercise.
 While doing so make sure to write instructions/documentation for your collaborator to reproduce your work starting with the original dataset.

-* Visualize the relationship between GDP and life expectancy for countries in Europe in 1952.
+* **Task:** Visualize the relationship between GDP and life expectancy for countries in Europe in 1952.

 * Put a pink sticky on your laptop if you need help, and a green sticky if you're done with this part.